Fellowship in Behavioral Neurology/Neuropsychiatry

 A major emphasis is on neuropsychological and biological aspects of dementia, especially Alzheimer’s disease (AD).
 Fellows are trained in neurobiological bases and treatment of cognitive, behavioral, and neuropsychiatric manifestations of neurodegenerative diseases, multiple sclerosis, epilepsy, stroke, brain tumors, inflammatory and infectious diseases of central nervous system, functional neurologic disorders, developmental disorders, traumatic brain injury, and other disorders.
 Fellows can also train in neuromodulation techniques, including TMS, DBS and focused ultrasound.

 Our fellowship program was one of the first to be accredited by the United Council for Neurologic Subspecialties (UCNS).

 In addition to our fellowship program in behavioral neurology/neuropsychiatry, we have fellows training in neuropsychology, and interns training in social work.
-Partners neurology and psychiatry residents, Partners geriatric psychiatry fellows, and BWH consultation-liaison psychiatry fellows rotate through our Center.
+Mass General Brigham neurology and psychiatry residents, Mass General Brigham geriatric psychiatry fellows, and Brigham consultation-liaison psychiatry fellows rotate through our center.
 We also offer a clinical rotation in behavioral neurology/neuropsychiatry for medical students and residents.

-Requirements: Candidates must have an M.D. with residency training in neurology or psychiatry.
+Candidates must have an MD with residency training in neurology or psychiatry.
 U.S. license and board eligible/board certification are required.

-Application Process: Please send CV, a personal statement, and 3 letters of reference to the director of the fellowship program.
+Please send CV, a personal statement, and three letters of reference to the director of the fellowship program.
 The application can be mailed or emailed.